shipujin/liveslak/README.txt

   * blueSW-128px.png , blueSW-64px.png - these are bitmaps of the Slackware "Blue S" logo, used for the "live" user icon and in the XDM theme.
   * grub.tpl - the template file which is used to generate the grub menu for UEFI boot.
   * iso2usb.sh - this script creates a bootable USB version wih persistence from a Slackware Live ISO.
+  * isocomp.sh - when you boot directly from a Slackware Live ISO using Grub or a multi-boot manager like Ventoy, this script adds capabilities like persistence, an encrypted home, and the ability to load further live modules from disk.
   * languages - this file contains the input configuration for language support.
 One language per line contains the following fields: "code:name:kbd:tz:locale:xkb".
 Example: "nl:nederlands:nl:Europe/Amsterdam:nl_NL.utf8:"
     * code = 2-letter language code
     * name = descriptive name of the language